-UEX's assets are located in Canada, within one of the best uranium mining and investment jurisdiction in the world.
-This winter, the Company has almost quadrupled its exploration budget, and has a very active winter exploration campaign that includes advanced exploration at the Christie Lake and Hidden Bay projects.
-Focused in the safe, secure, and geologically robust Athabasca Basin of northern Saskatchewan, and with ownership of one of the largest uranium resource bases in the junior uranium sector, UEX is a unique and valuable equity option in the uranium junior sector.
+UEX's assets are located in Saskatchewan, the number two global mining investment jurisdiction according to the most recent Fraser Institute survey.
+Focused in the safe, secure, and geologically robust Athabasca Basin of northern Saskatchewan, and with ownership of one of the largest uranium resource bases in the junior uranium sector, UEX is a unique and valuable equity option.
 UEX investors are exposed to a portfolio that includes production visible projects, low-risk growth through exploration discovery, and is underpinned by optionality to explore, find new partnerships or to monetize as the opportunity may present.
 As the Company progresses on its path towards production and continues to explore mid-stage and resource level exploration opportunities, the value of the Company's assets is becoming clear to investors and our peers and the UEX Board of Directors and Senior Management team will continue to seek ways to deliver value to shareholders.

-I look forward to reporting to you the results of our winter exploration programs as they become available.
+I look forward to reporting to you the results of our summer exploration programs as they become available.